moj-analytical-services/user-guidance/source/documentation/get-started.md

 ### Channels

 Conversations in Slack are organised into channels, which each have a specific topic.
+After getting access to slack workspace you need to separately join channels.
+Channels can be:

-Channels can be public (all users can join) or private (users can only join by invitation) and can be created based on teams, projects, locations, tools and techniques among others.
+* public (all users can join) or
+* private (users can only join by invitation) or
+* be created based on teams, projects, locations, tools and techniques among others.

  There are several public channels that are widely used and may be useful to join: